Account-Link/mcp-prompt-library/POSTGRES_UPGRADE_PLAN.md

-# PostgreSQL Upgrade Plan for MCP Prompt Management
+# PostgreSQL Implementation Plan for MCP Prompt Management

 ## Overview
-This plan outlines the migration from file-based storage to PostgreSQL for the MCP prompt management system, using Docker to avoid conflicts with local PostgreSQL instances.
+This plan outlines the implementation of PostgreSQL storage for the MCP prompt management system, replacing the current file-based storage approach.
+Using Docker to avoid conflicts with local PostgreSQL instances.

 ## Current Architecture Analysis